YuenWaHo/pymc3_weaning/README.md

 # Ontogenetic Dietary Shift with Bayesian Estimation in PyMC3

 This is an application of the Bayesian estimation on stable isotope data investigating the ontogenetic dietary shift in Indo-Pacific humpback dolphins using stable isotope data, using the PyMC3 package.
-The idea behind is that individual heterogeneity was commonly neglected and the whole population data was pooled together to perform modelling.
-In the real world, individual ontogenetic development can differ and progress at a different rate (i.e. the rate of diet shifting).
-The difference in dietary shifting is governed by a hyperparameter that overlook the individual developmental parameters - intercept (SIA level at birth), pre-weaning rate and post-weaning rate.
+The idea behind is that individual heterogeneity was commonly neglected and the whole population data was often pooled together to perform modelling.
+In the real world, individual ontogenetic development can differ and progress at a different rate (i.e. the rate of dietary shifting).
+The individual difference in dietary shifting is distributed under hyperparameters that govern the population developmental parameters - intercept (SIA level at birth), pre-weaning rate and post-weaning rate.

 This repository showcase the following components:
-1. Data clean up
+1. Data Pre-Processing
 2. Data Visualization
 3. Complete pooling
 4. Hierarchical model
 5. Multilevel Hierarchical Model - with Regional & Sexual Difference

+### Data Pre-processing

 ### Conventional approaches
 The two conventional alternatives to modeling radon exposure represent the two extremes of the bias-variance tradeoff: